9 Important CPG Industry Trends 2021-2025

 Searches for micro influencers have increased rapidly over the last 5 years.

-7. Sustainability and Brand Values
+7. Consumers Demand Sustainability and Clear Brand Values

 (Image source: eMarketer)